7 FAM 370

 e.
 Form DS-3072, Repatriation/Emergency Medical and Dietary Assistance Loan Application, must be completed for all cases.
 (See 7 FAM Sections 374.1 –374.3 (in general); 7 FAM 374.6 (minors); and 7 FAM 374.7 (incompetents)).

 g.
-Privacy Act: An adult generally must provide a written Privacy Act waiver before a consular officer can contact any possible source of financial assistance, including the applicant’s immediate family.
-(See 7 FAM 062) A Privacy Act waiver generally is not necessary if the applicant is a minor and the point of contact is a parent or legal guardian (see 7 FAM 060 and 7 FAM 1720 if the minor does not want the parents notified or if there are considerations such as runaways, possible abuse or neglect, and other special children’s issues).
+Privacy Act: An adult generally must provide a Privacy Act written consent before a consular officer can contact any possible source of financial assistance, including the applicant’s immediate family.
+(See 7 FAM 062.)
+Privacy Act written consent generally is not necessary if the applicant is a minor and the point of contact is a parent or legal guardian (see 7 FAM 060 and 7 FAM 1720 if the minor does not want the parents notified or if there are considerations such as runaways, possible abuse or neglect, and other special children’s issues).
 Form DS-3072, Repatriation/Emergency Medical and Dietary Assistance Loan Application, includes an opportunity to provide written consent under the Privacy Act.

 NOTE: The Privacy Act Health or Safety Condition of Disclosure

-The Privacy Act's "health or safety" condition of disclosure (also referred to as an "exception") allows disclosure of information about an individual without a Privacy Act Waiver (PAW) to another, pursuant to a showing of compelling circumstances affecting the health or safety of an individual if upon such disclosure notification is transmitted to the last known address of such individual” (5 U.S.C.
+The Privacy Act's "health or safety" condition of disclosure (also referred to as an "exception") allows disclosure of information about an individual without prior written consent, pursuant to a showing of compelling circumstances affecting the health or safety of an individual if upon such disclosure notification is transmitted to the last known address of such individual” (5 U.S.C.
 552a(b)(8)).

 Questions: Contact L/CA.